datahub-project/datahub/docs/features.md

  - **Execution history**: Executions and their status.
 Link to external service for viewing full info.

 ### Metrics [*coming soon*]
- - **search**: full-text & advanced search, search ranking
+ - **Search**: full-text & advanced search, search ranking
  - **Browse**: browsing through a configurable hierarchy
  - **Basic information**: ownershp, dimensions, formula, input & output datasets, dashboards
  - **Institutional knowledge**: support for adding free form doc to any metric

 ### Dashboards [*coming soon*]
- - **search**: full-text & advanced search, search ranking
+ - **Search**: full-text & advanced search, search ranking
  - **Basic information**: ownership, location.
 Link to exzternal service for viewing the dashboard.
  - **Institutional knowledge**: support for adding free form doc to any dashboards

 ## Metadata Sources
-You can integrate any data platform to DataHub easily.
-As long as you have a way of *Extracting* metadata from the platform and *Transform* that into our standard [MCE](what/mxe.md) format, you're free to *Load*/ingest metadata to DataHub from any available platform.

-We have provided example [ETL ingestion](architecture/metadata-ingestion.md) scripts for:
+There's a basic, Java-oriented overview of [metadata ingestion](architecture/metadata-ingestion.md).

+We also have a [Python-based ingestion framework](../metadata-ingestion/README.md) which supports the following sources:
  - Hive
  - Kafka
- - RDBMS (MySQL, Oracle, Postgres, MS SQL etc)
+ - RDBMS (MySQL, Oracle, Postgres, MS SQL, etc)
- - Data warehouse (Snowflake, BigQuery etc)
+ - Data warehouse (Snowflake, BigQuery, etc)
  - LDAP

+That ingestion framework is extensible, so you can easily create new sources of metadata.
+You just need to transform the metadata into our standard [MCE](what/mxe.md) format, and the framework will help ingest metadata to DataHub.